CyVerse-learning-materials/foss/02_project_management.rst

 8. Describe structure in README
 9. The best time to organize is at the start, the 2nd best is right now
 10. Reorganize if necessary, but don't overdo it
+11. Using same basic structure can help you navigate new/old projects

 |tradeoff|